-That’s how I found myself some weeks later walking through my second home, Black Duck by Synopsys’s corporate headquarters in Burlington, Massachusetts attempting to answer that same question: “What do you do for a living?” for Greg Wayland.
+That’s how I found myself some weeks later walking through my second home, Synopsys’ corporate headquarters in Burlington, Massachusetts, attempting to answer that same question: “What do you do for a living?” for Greg Wayland.

-You might assume that a VP of Culture manages culture, but that’s not the case.
+You might assume that a VP of culture manages culture, but that’s not the case.
 It’s far more accurate to say that I devote time and resources to enabling culture.
-By creating a leadership role defined as “culture management,” Black Duck encourages discussion and engagement about culture.
+By creating a leadership role defined as “culture management,” Synopsys encourages discussion and engagement about culture.
 My role in itself is a demonstration that culture is important.
-We talk about what it means to work and succeed at the company; what it means to be a D-U-C-K: Dedicated, Unique, Customer Focused and Knowledgeable.
-We have a cross-functional culture team that meets regularly to elicit feedback, plan our next event, promote activities and develop programs.
-And to ensure inclusion beyond our main office, we have regional office culture ambassadors, who all have other jobs, who work to extend our culture to every corner of Black Duck.
+We talk about what it means to work and succeed at the company, what it means to be a D-U-C-K: dedicated, unique, customer focused, and knowledgeable.
+We have a cross-functional culture team that meets regularly to elicit feedback, plan our next event, promote activities, and develop programs.
+And to ensure inclusion beyond our main office, we have regional office culture ambassadors, who all have other jobs, who work to extend our culture to every corner of Synopsys.

-The culture of an organization ultimately comes from its people, not from a ping pong table.
+The culture of an organization ultimately comes from its people, not from table tennis in the lounge.
 However, we’ve found value in putting in the effort in creating an environment for a culture to flourish and grow within the company.
 The 25 Christmas trees are fun, and over the top, but serve to release something in people who enjoy them.
-Beer taps in the wall, foosball tables and hundreds of little rubber duckies on the wall are fun too, but to create an environment where these things are used, appreciated and freely enjoyed by an engaged workforce is worth doing for a living.
+Beer taps in the wall, foosball tables, and hundreds of little rubber duckies on the wall are fun too, but to create an environment where these things are used, appreciated, and freely enjoyed by an engaged workforce is worth doing for a living.
 What indeed.